Damage to the hamstring muscles at the back of the thigh is one of the most common, and highly publicised injuries in sport.

 For a greater understanding of the severity of your injury, it is best to consult your physiotherapist to put together the appropriate rehabilitation timeline.

 When will I know I am ready?

-Don’t attempt to retrun to these activities or full sport until you are cleared by your Physio or Sports Doctor
+Don’t attempt to return to these activities or full sport until you are cleared by your physio or sports doctor.

 You should then completed 1-2 weeks of pain-free full training including game-specific intensity and skill requirements (i.e. sprinting, changing direction at high speed, jumping, bumping, tackling, kicking, picking the ball up off the ground at pace, repeated efforts), without any pain or lack of strength during or after the sessions.

 Lifecare centres and the physiotherapists, and sports medicine doctors regularly diagnose and treat hamstring injuries, and are critical in getting athletes back to normal after this injury.

 Sports Medicine Australia: A not for profit member organisation has released an excellent information brochure about hamstring injuries, available at SMA-Injury brochure hamstrings.

 As most of the sports medicine doctors, physiotherapists, and podiatrists are active members of Sports Medicine Australia, we recommend you view this brochure, and it’s contents.